marekandreas/elpa/INSTALL.md

 ## Preamle ##

-This file provides documentation on how to build the *ELPA* library in **version ELPA-2016.05.004**.
+This file provides documentation on how to build the *ELPA* library in **version ELPA-2017.05.001**.
-Although most of the documentation is generic to any *ELPA* release, some configure options described in this document might be specific to the above mentioned version of *ELPA*.
+With release of **version ELPA-2017.05.001** the build process has been significantly simplified, which makes it easier to install the *ELPA* library

 ## How to install *ELPA *##